RISN Operations: Dailies

 The company also briefly published the Warwick Daily Times, based in the West Warwick newsroom.
 The Warwick paper had been founded by JRC in 2006 but was folded by RISN in 2007.

 Weeklies

-RISN's five weekly newspapers, known collectively as Southern Rhode Island Newspapers, are based in the village of Wakefield, part of South Kingstown, Rhode Island.
+RISN's weekly newspapers, known collectively as Southern Rhode Island Newspapers, are based in the village of Wakefield, part of South Kingstown, Rhode Island.
 A Providence Journal report said the group's combined weekly circulation of around 13,000 in 2007 was down from 16,140 in 2001.

 Southern Rhode Island Newspapers' offices are at 187 Main Street, Wakefield, Rhode Island 02879.

-The Chariho Times The Chariho Times covers Charlestown, Hopkinton and Richmond, three rural towns in western Washington County that form the Chariho regional school district (the name comes from the first letters of each town's name).
-Founded in 1993, the paper circulated an average of 1,328 copies each Thursday in 2006.

-The Coventry Courier The Coventry Courier covers Coventry and West Greenwich, the two westernmost towns of Kent County, also covered by the Kent County Daily Times.
-It was founded in 1996 and circulated an average of 849 copies each Friday in 2006.